0fajarpurnama0/0fajarpurnama0.github.io/_posts/2020-02-22-chamber-room-thermocouple-and-relay.md

 ## 3\.
 Running the Experiment

-Since it’s a practice we only connect the wires based on Figure 1, it’s not surprising that Figure 5 seems unpleasing to the eye.
+Since it's a practice we only connect the wires based on Figure 1, it's not surprising that Figure 5 seems unpleasing to the eye.
 This will immediately be disassembled afterwards since the other devices will be use for other projects.
-It’ll be best to refer to this video first because it might be difficult to understand this writing if we don’t have experience in automation.
+It'll be best to refer to this video first because it might be difficult to understand this writing if we don't have experience in automation.

 ![Figure 5.
 Experiment](https://farm1.staticflickr.com/564/21426559735_52801c6e72_o_d.jpg)

 Figure 5.
 Experiment

 In Figure 6, just pushing the push button once the light will turn and remain on.
-It’s because the relay is also connected to the power supply and is in connected position to the thermocouple.
+It's because the relay is also connected to the power supply and is in connected position to the thermocouple.
 As of Figure 1 explanation the relay locks the current.

 Then we tried heating the heat sensor using a solder in Figure 6.
-After while the lights goes out which proves our statement/explanation of Figure 4 (current won’t flow to bulb when heated to 100o C in this experiment).
+After while the lights goes out which proves our statement/explanation of Figure 4 (current won't flow to bulb when heated to 100o C in this experiment).
 In Figure 7 the solder was released which lets the heat sensor to cool down and turned the light again.
 Figure 1 is the ladder diagram for the actual circuit, in Figure 8 is the simulation of what happen to the actual circuit which includes the heat sensor in the ladder diagram.

 a.
 The heater turns on when the button is pushed heating the sensor.